What Do Tree Trimmer or Pruner Do?

-Those interested in being a Tree Trimmer or Pruner may also be interested in:
+Those thinking about becoming a Tree Trimmer or Pruner might also be interested in the following careers:

 Are you already one of the many Tree Trimmer or Pruner in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: